Local Church Hosts Event that Helps Hundreds in The Ohio Valley

 BRIDGEPORT, OHIO (WTRF) — One local church held a special event on Thursday that has been helping hundreds in the community for several years.

-St. Paul Evangelical Lutheran Church in Bridgeport hosted their 10th annual free clothing giveaway on Thursday.
+St. Paul Evangelical Lutheran Church in Bridgeport hosted their 10th annual clothing giveaway on Thursday.

 With the help of thousands of donations, the church opened its doors for anyone to come in and shop for clothes, shoes, and toys at no cost at all.